-- 35. Premiums will be mailed to exhibitors after the fair.
+- 36. Premiums will be mailed to exhibitors after the fair.
 Exhibitors will be paid on the basis of their A & B rating ribbons.
 An exhibitor can enter an unlimited number of classes in most divisions unless otherwise noted.
 However, the exhibitor will receive premium money only on the top three ratings in each project area, and will be paid only once in each class.
-Funds to pay premiums come from the St. Clair County Agricultural Society and payment may be subject to fair receipts and may be prorated, or not paid due to negative revenue. - 36.
+Funds to pay premiums come from the St. Clair County Agricultural Society and payment may be subject to fair receipts and may be prorated, or not paid due to negative revenue. - 37.
 Exhibitors with livestock must clean their pen or stall at the end of the fair.
-Superintendents will withhold premiums from exhibitors who do not clean their respective pens or stalls. - Persons not completing online entries will not receive premiums.
-Premiums are not paid for Honorable Mention or championship classes.
-Online entries are due July 1. - Premium check discrepancies must be settled with the Society within 60 days of the date checks are issued. - 39.
-The Society reserves the final and absolute right to mind all matters, questions or differences.
-It further reserves the right to amend or add to these rules, modify classes, cancel classes or restructure fair.
+Superintendents will withhold premiums from exhibitors who do not clean their respective pens or stalls.